 Symmetric early bilateral thalami involvement with later extension into the brain stem is classical regardless of CT or MRI imaging 1,3,4.
 Less commonly, the temporal lobes and cervical spinal cord may also be involved, depending on the clinical course 1.

 Lesions may be subtle on CT but are most often hypodense involving the thalami and extending down into the brainstem as the disease progresses 1,3.
-These lesions often exert local mass-effect, and thus obstructive hydrocephalus is also often appreciated 1,3.
+These lesions often exert local mass-effect, and may result in obstructive hydrocephalus 1,3.

 MRI is the imaging modality of choice, however, is often unavailable due to the rurality of the regions affected by MVE, and thus MRI features are scarcely described in the literature 1,4.